 2) Hi,

-It’s great that you’re free to meet me this weekend.
+this weekend.
 I have a few questions.
 Where is the best place in your town to meet?
 What would you like to do?
 Shall I bring anything?

 Write soon!